Vatos: Plot

 The episode opens as sisters Andrea and Amy are fishing for the survivors in a nearby quarry lake, discussing their childhood and hopes that Florida, where their parents live, was not hit as hard by the zombie epidemic.

-In Atlanta, Rick Grimes, Daryl, Glenn, and T-Dog have discovered the severed hand of Merle Dixon, Daryl's brother, where Rick had handcuffed him on the roof of a store.
-They follow a trail of blood to show Merle had killed some walkers and managed to cauterize the stump of his hand before finding out that he escaped the building, resulting for the case being cold.
+In Atlanta, Rick, Daryl, Glenn, and T-Dog have discovered the severed hand of Merle, Daryl's brother, where Rick had handcuffed him on the roof of a store.
+They follow a trail of blood to show Merle had killed some walkers and managed to cauterize the stump of his hand before finding out that he escaped the building, resulting in the trail going cold.

 At the survivors' camp, Jim begins digging holes, refusing to explain why.
 As the survivors press him, he lashes back at them, forcing Shane Walsh to restrain Jim.
 Jim breaks down, explaining how he lost his family to walkers, and that a dream inspired him to dig the holes.
 Jim warns Lori Grimes to keep her son Carl safe.

-In Atlanta, Rick's group gets into conflict with the Vatos, a group of Latinos that kidnap Glenn and demand they exchange Rick's bag of weapons for his return.
+In Atlanta, Rick's group comes into conflict with the Vatos, a group of Latinos that kidnap Glenn and demand they exchange Rick's bag of weapons for his return.
 When they face-off at the Vatos' base, they discover it is a hidden nursing home, and the Vatos are only trying to protect their own family.
 Rick leaves some of his weapons and ammo for the Vatos, and Glenn is returned unharmed.
 Rick's group finds their vehicle missing, and suspect Merle took it seeking vengeance on the survivors', and they start to race on foot back to the camp.

 At the camp, the other survivors are enjoying dinner when a horde of walkers suddenly appear, biting several of the members including Amy and Ed Peletier.
 Rick and the others arrive in time to quell the walkers.
 Amy dies in Andrea's arms, and as the others stand around in shock, Jim recalls why he had dug those holes.